jesuscuevas/csus_website/_posts/2020-09-20-workflow-tips.md

 Some chunks may not be finished.
 In this case, you should use comments, prefacing your code with `#`.

 Q: Check them out.
-Which method is most similar to what heppens One handy feature is "Restart R and Run all chunks", since this is most similar
+Which method is most similar to what happens One handy feature is "Restart R and Run all chunks", since this is most similar